riogu/fumo-lib/README.md

-# Usage of fumo_lib.h:
+# fumo-lib
+## Features
+- [x] compile-time typesafe unions
+- [x] compie-time safe Result types

+## How to use fumo-lib
-write your user made structs here in the all_types_with_v macro, in this format:
+write your user made structs here in the all_types_with_v macro found in fumo_lib.h, in this format:
 ```c
 #define all_types_with_v(F, ptr, ...)                    \
     F(Position##ptr,             __VA_ARGS__)            \